 - Why is Chrome downloading something?
-As the chrome download manager keeps downloading the files, be getting issues.
+As the Chrome download manager keeps downloading the files, getting issues.
 Insufficient internet connectivity may cause files to download slowly.

-- What is downloading on Chrome?
-Due to corrupted files in the server, you might not be able to download the files completely, and the chrome downloader keeps searching for the correct files, which the server cannot provide.
+- Due to corrupted files in the server, you might not be able to download the files completely, and the Chrome downloader keeps searching for the correct files, which the server cannot provide.
 Due to this also you might get a problem.
 Sometimes you will notice that files remain at 100% and do not progress, which could be because the server needs the Content-Length header.

 Solutions: This is a technical issue over which you have no control.
 You download the same software and files from a different website.

-- Your hard drive is full, and you cannot download any more data.
+- Your hard drive is complete, and you cannot download more data.

 Solutions: Check your hard drive space; if there is no space, try deleting the unnecessary files and folders from the computer.
 It also performs disk cleanup and disk defragmentation to clear out fragmented space.

 - Your Chrome is full of cache files.
 Sometimes these might cause the download to need to be completed, leading to a popup error like Downloading in progress.